ojaswa1942/face-recognition-web-app/README.md

 3. Run npm install
     This will install all the dependencies.

+4. You must add your own API key in the `src/App.js` file to connect to Clarifai.

+You can grab Clarifai API key [here](https://www.clarifai.com/)

-4. Go to face-recognition-web-app/face-recognition-webapp-api
+5. Go to face-recognition-web-app/face-recognition-webapp-api
     This is the server i.e. the back-end for the application

-5. Run npm install
+6. Run npm install
     This will install all the dependencies.

-6. Run npm start
+7. Run npm start
     This will run the server, on port 3000

-5. Go to face-recognition-web-app/face-recognition-webapp and run npm start Press Y when prompted for using another port (Since 3000 is default for create-react-app module and it is occupied) It will use the port 3001
+8. Go to face-recognition-web-app/face-recognition-webapp and run npm start Press Y when prompted for using another port (Since 3000 is default for create-react-app module and it is occupied) It will use the port 3001